Lance Schulters

-Lance A. Schulters (born May 27, 1975) is an American football coach and former player who is the defensive assistant coach for the Atlanta Falcons of the National Football League (NFL).
+Lance A. Schulters (born May 27, 1975) is an American football coach and former player who was a defensive assistant coach for the Atlanta Falcons of the National Football League (NFL).
 He played in the NFL as a safety for 10 seasons.
 Schulters played college football for the Hofstra Flying Dutchmen (now Pride).
 He was selected by the San Francisco 49ers in the fourth round of the 1998 NFL draft.

 A Pro Bowl selection with the 49ers in 1999, Schulters also played for the Tennessee Titans, Miami Dolphins, Atlanta Falcons and New Orleans Saints.

 College career

 Schulters attended Canarsie High School, where he played football under coach Mike Camardese.
 Schulters moved on to Nassau Community College in Garden City, New York, becoming a two-year starter before transferring to Hofstra in 1996.
 He played two seasons for the Flying Dutchmen, becoming a two-time All-America selection and the 1997 I-AA Independent Defensive Player of the Year.
 He was inducted into the Hofstra Athletics Hall of Fame in 2013.